tulliolo/mobybolt/guide/system/preparations.md

 - **Temporary keyboard** USB/PS2

 {: .important}
 It is **highly recommended** to have the **secondary storage for data** ([Docker objects](docker#overview) such as images, containers, networks and volumes with all the related data - e.g. timechain, Fulcrum database, etc...).
-This configuration will simplify portability and restore of all the Docker services in the event of a migration to a new PC, or operating system / primary disk issues.
+This configuration will simplify the portability and restore of all the Docker services in the event of a migration to a new PC, or operating system / primary disk issues.

 You might also want to get this **optional hardware**: